Legacies in limbo: QBs Russell Wilson and Aaron Rodgers face contrasting pressures to win

 Then again, Wilson will tell you that he has that same urgency every time he takes the field.
 Perhaps that’s why he has the most fourth-quarter comebacks in the NFL since he came into the league, and why he has the second-best passer rating (101.2) behind Rodgers.

-Wilson has proven that he doesn’t need a dynamic running game to win, as was evidenced by last week’s victory in Philadelphia.
+Wilson has proved that he doesn’t need a dynamic running game to win, as was evidenced by last week’s victory in Philadelphia.
 He has shown he doesn’t need an elite defense, either, as was evidenced by most of the games this season.

-But there is still another echelon above him, one that includes players such as Peyton Manning and John Elway — quarterbacks who have proven they are among the best in the league during the regular season and have multiple Lombardi Trophies to go with it.
+But there is still another echelon above him, one that includes players such as Peyton Manning and John Elway — quarterbacks who have proved they are among the best in the league during the regular season and have multiple Lombardi Trophies to go with it.

 Wilson isn’t at that level yet.
 A few more victories, and he would be.
 He’d instantly be regarded as an all-timer despite having played less than a decade in the league.

-But he also will have plenty more opportunities to do so the Seahawks fall short Sunday.
+But he also will have plenty more opportunities to do so if the Seahawks fall short Sunday.

 The same can’t be said about Rodgers.